 Bob received his Master in Education in Counselor Education from The Pennsylvania State University.
 Bob has been a Licensed Professional Counselor since 2002 and he is certified by the National Board for Certified Counselors.

 Dr. Julia Hollinger is a full-time Postdoctoral Psychology Resident at Cognitive Health Solutions, LLC.
-She primarily provides school psychological services to Littlestown Area School District, including psychological assessment, consultation, individual and group counseling, and individualized academic and behavioral intervention plans.
-She also provides psychological evaluations for clients working with the Office of Vocational Rehabilitation.
+She primarily provides assessment services for CHS, including psychological and neuropsychological evaluations for clients working with the Office of Vocational Rehabilitation.
+She also provides school psychological services, such as psychoeducational evaluation and consultation, as needed.
+In addition, Dr. Hollinger provides local school districts with state-mandated suicide education and prevention training.

 Dr. Hollinger holds a doctoral degree from the Philadelphia College of Osteopathic Medicine and an Education Specialist degree from the University of Central Florida, both in School Psychology.
 She also holds a Master’s degree in Educational Leadership from Northcentral University.
 She completed her predoctoral internship through Lincoln Intermediate Unit 12’s Neuropsychological Clinic.

-Dr. Hollinger is a Certified School Suicide Prevention Specialist and is a member of the York County Suicide Prevention Coalition.
-She is also a member of the American Association of Suicidology (AAS), the Pennsylvania Psychological Association (PAPSY), and the Association of School Psychologists of Pennsylvania (ASPP).
+Dr. Hollinger is a member of the National Association of School Psychologists (NASP) and the Pennsylvania Psychological Association (PAPSY).
+She is also a Certified School Suicide Prevention Specialist and is a member of the York County Suicide Prevention Coalition and the American Association of Suicidology (AAS).

 Mrs. Tucker provides psychological assessments for children, adolescents, and adults.
 She has been working with children and adolescents since 2013 in various capacities.
 She previously worked at a social skills center for children diagnosed on the autism spectrum and is currently completing her school psychology certification.